TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 #=> ["banana", "apple", "pineapple", "strawberry"]
 ```

 A handy operator is available for this: `<=>`, which is called the 'spaceship' operator.
-It is used between two objects and returns one of three values: 1 if the first object is greater, 0 if they are equal, and -1 if the first object is less than the second.
+It is used between the two arguments and returns one of three values: 1 if the first arguments is greater, 0 if they are equal, and -1 if the first arguments is less than the second.

 Our example above could be re-written as: